 - First parading in their 1994 Mandeville Mardi Paws Celebration as "The Krewe of Bocage" in a trendy subdivision, the celebration moved to the Mandeville Lakefront in 1999 and became known simply as "The Mystic Krewe of Mardi Paws."
 The move facilitated the change for the celebration to become a fund-raiser for local non-profit, Have a Heart thru Art, Scott's Wish and St. Tammany Spay & Neuter Group.
 The parade has always benefited non-profits helping Kids & K-9's in the community and in recent years have focused on the Ian Somerhalder Foundation & Scott's Wish.

 - Wanting to uphold the traditions of the old-line krewes, The Mystic Krewe of Mardi Paws remains cloaked in secrecy.
 It is not unheard of for a Krewe member to be expelled for divulging secrets, such as the identity of the Captains or Officers.

 - The Mystic Krewe of Mardi Paws' colors are as Rexs', purple, green and gold.

-- Throws include commemorative Mystic Krewe of Mardi Paws cups, doubloons, fake dog droppings, and an assortment of beads and stuffed animals (primarily cats!).
+- Throws include commemorative Mystic Krewe of Mardi Paws cups, doubloons, rubber dog poops, and an assortment of beads and stuffed animals (primarily cats!).

 - Present Canine Royalty and Officers throw special, RARE, gold dog poops, sometimes presented in a silver chalice or on a strand of freshwater pearls!

 - Past Canine Royalty throw purple dog poops, and the commemorative trinkets from the year they reigned.